AlexanderGatesV2/GameScheduler/README.md

-This will ask you how many games each team is expected to play.
+This will ask how many games each team is expected to play.

-Then it will ask you whats the starting date.
+Then it will ask for the starting date.

 Example: